 How do students become involved in Early College High School (ECHS)?

-School districts develop admissions standards and processes that best fit their unique ECHS models.
+School districts must first apply to the TEA for approval to offer an ECHS program in partnership with ACC.
+Following TEA guidelines, the school district will develop admissions standards and processes that best fit their unique ECHS models.
 According to the Texas Education Agency, school districts may not consider students’ prior grades or standardized test scores in selecting students for ECHS participation; however, students must demonstrate college-readiness before they can enroll in a college-level course.
-Continued enrollment in college classes is based on academic performance, self-discipline, and exemplary attendance. back to top
+Continued enrollment in college classes is based on academic performance, self-discipline, and exemplary attendance.

 How is college readiness determined?